sarath123-max/stock_price-Prediction/README.md

+Sure!
+Here's a complete and clean `README.md` file tailored to your stock price prediction project using `RandomForestRegressor`:

+---

-📈 Stock Price Prediction Using Random Forest
+# 📈 Stock Price Prediction Using Random Forest

-This project demonstrates how to build a machine learning model to predict stock closing prices based on historical market data using a Random Forest Regressor.
+This project demonstrates how to build a machine learning model to predict stock closing prices based on historical market data using a **Random Forest Regressor**.

-🗂️ Overview
+## 🗂️ Overview

-We use a supervised machine learning approach to predict the closing stock price using the following features:
+We use a supervised machine learning approach to predict the **closing stock price** using the following features:

 - Open price
 - High price
 - Low price
 - Volume of stocks traded

-The model is trained and evaluated using scikit-learn's RandomForestRegressor, and performance is measured using Mean Squared Error (MSE).
+The model is trained and evaluated using **scikit-learn's RandomForestRegressor**, and performance is measured using **Mean Squared Error (MSE)**.

 ---

-📁 Dataset
+## 📁 Dataset

 The dataset used is a cleaned CSV file named `cleaned_stock_data.csv`.
 It contains the following columns: